rickardnorlander/anniebelle/README.md

 Anniebelle displays an image when the system bell rings.
 This may be used in addition to or as a replacement to the audible bell.

+## Requirements

+The project depends on gtk 3.

 ## Building

 Consider passing `--prefix=$HOME` to `./configure` to install in your home directory